-The drive between Adelaide and Robe, along the Southern Ocean Drive, is one of the best road-trips that we’ve ever taken.
+The drive between Adelaide and Robe, on the Southern Ocean Drive, is one of the best road trips we’ve ever taken.
 It’s a perfect sequel to the Great Ocean Road, which of course is one of the most iconic drives in the world.
-However, we felt that the Southern Ocean Drive is more stunning and enjoyable thanks to the lack of tourists.
+However, we felt that the Southern Ocean Drive was equally stunning but more enjoyable thanks to the lack of tourists.

 Sure, the Southern Ocean Drive doesn’t have the Twelve Apostles but it more than makes up for it by showcasing some of the most beautiful beach towns and coastlines in South Australia!
 We effortlessly fell in love with Cape Bridgewater and Robe the moment we stepped into them.